 What kind of academic support do you offer?

-In addition to the available support from faculty, Pratt offers the Writing and Tutorial Center (WTC) for academic support.
-The WTC provides academic assistance from individual or small group writing tutorials to specific tutoring in various subjects and across all levels of intensity on both a scheduled and walk-in basis.
+Pratt offers the Writing and Tutorial Center (WTC) which provides academic assistance from individual or small group writing tutorials to specific tutoring in various subjects and across all levels of intensity on both a scheduled and walk-in basis.
 More information about the WTC can be found here.

 Do students need a computer on campus?